billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 ![coolify create resource page](../../../public/images/blog/self-hosting/coolify-resource-add.png)

 When you click that, you will be asked which server you like to use.
-There should be only one and that's "Localhost" from before.
+There should be only one and that's "localhost" from before.

 ![coolify resource select server option](../../../public/images/blog/self-hosting/coolify-resource-add-server.png)